fibo/algebra/README.md

 The good new is that you can create any *scalar field* as long as you provide a set with two internal operations and related neutral elements that satisfy the ring axioms.

 We are going to create a scalar field using `BigInt` elements to implement something similar to a [Rational Number](https://en.wikipedia.org/wiki/Rational_number).
+The idea is to use a couple of numbers, the first one is the *numerator* and the second one the *denominator*.

 Arguments we need are the same as [algebra-ring].
 Let's start by unities; every element is a couple of numbers, the *numerator* and the *denominator*, hence unitites are: